traefik/hub/api-management/2-access-control/README.md

 curl -i -H "Authorization: Bearer $EXTERNAL_TOKEN" "http://api.docker.localhost/admin"
 ```

+:information_source: If it fails, just wait one minute and try again.
+The token needs to be sync before it can be accepted by Traefik Hub.

 ## Advanced access control

 This second example is more complex, but it's also more secure, using Operation Filters.